SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-fieldbus.html.md

 ![New device type](/guides/images/users-guide/newtype.png)

 Select “CANopen” as fieldbus type and enter a name for your device type.
-Specific to CANopen is the “CANopen device type” field which requires a hex number.
+Specific to CANopen is the “CANopen device type” field which accepts a hex number.

 In the “Variables” section, you determine the CANopen variables.
 Variables inside the “Object Dictionary”(OD) of the CANopen device can be accessed later by adding the variables to the device type definition.
 Via the **Add** button at the right of the “Variables” section, new variables can be configured.